-iPhone 13's Cinematic Mode lets you take some amazing video
+Create stunning video with the iPhone 13's Cinematic Mode

 - Tap the Record button again to stop the recording once you're done.

-As you can see, it's super easy to get professional-looking videos with Cinematic Mode.
-Again, it's not 100% perfect, but at least you can manually adjust the focus point post-shoot as well.
+As you can see, getting professional-looking videos with Cinematic Mode is super easy.
+Again, it's not 100% perfect, but at least you can manually adjust the focus point post-shoot.

 How to adjust Cinematic Mode video post-shoot

-The most remarkable thing about Cinematic Mode is that you can edit the video and manually adjust the focus point yourself.
+The most remarkable thing about Cinematic Mode is that you can edit the video and manually adjust the focus point.
 Here's how.

 - Launch the Photos app on your iPhone 13.